UK AI company launches self-drive tech that explains actions

-A British tech start-up has unveiled an artificial intelligence system for automated driving that explains its actions.
+A British tech start-up has unveiled an artificial intelligence system for automated driving that gives feedback to its riders.

 The Lingo-1 model, created by Wayve, can answer questions that clarify why it made certain decisions or took particular courses of action.